-The Corporation considers diversity, including gender, as an important component of the selection process for new Board members.
-The Board considers the presence of men and women on the Board as an added value.
-In 2018, the CGNC gave itself the mandate to find at least a second woman to sit on the Board, to meet a target of at least two women to sit on the Board in the next two years.
-The CGNC surpassed its objective by recruiting two additional women in 2018, and one in 2020, so that four women now sit on the Board.
+The Corporation considers diversity, including gender, as an important component of the selection process for new members of the Board of Directors.
+The Board of Directors considers the presence of men and women on the Board of Directors as an added value.
+On a yearly basis, the CGNC sets a target women representation to sit on the Board.
+In 2022, the target was set at maintaining at least 30% women presence on the Board.

-The Board adopted a Board Diversity Policy which is described on page 20 of this Circular.
+The Board adopted a Board Diversity Policy which is described on page 19 of this Circular.